Walid-Ahmed/keras-regression-house-prices/README.md

 # keras-regression-house-prices

-Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/)   for his [great post](https://www.pyimagesearch.com/2019/01/21/regression-with-keras/)
+Special thanks to [Adrian Rosebrock](https://www.pyimagesearch.com/author/adrian/)   for his  [great post](https://www.pyimagesearch.com/2019/01/21/regression-with-keras/) thaw was uses as baseline for this tutourial.

 This is simple code  creates and train a neural network to predict house prices, you can try it by running the command  'python  housePrice_regression.py'